lufinkey/pseuplex/README.md

 - **httpPort**: Manually specify the port that the http proxy will run on, if you want http and https traffic on separate ports.
 - **httpsPort**: Manually specify the port that the https proxy will run on, if you want http and https traffic on separate ports.
 - **redirectPlexStreams**: Optionally redirect video streams to go directly to plex, rather than through the proxy.
 The `plex.redirectHost` option must be set in order for streams to be redirected.
+- **sendMetadataUnavailability**: By default, the proxy will send the "unavailable" status for any "pseudo" metadata item (ie from letterboxd) that doesn't match up to an item in your library.
+If you for whatever reason don't want this behaviour, you can optionally set this to `false` to disable it.
 - **plex**
 	- **host**: The url of your plex server.
 	- **secureHost**: The "secure" url of your plex server, if you want https traffic to use a different url.